<< More From Fairfax Neonatal Associates

 • Don’t watch the clock.
 Remove any clocks from the bedroom, and try not to look at the time on a phone.

 • Waiting to get into bed until you are sleepy.
-If you feel frustrated that you can’t get to sleep, then get out of bed and do a calming, non-electronic activity.
+If you feel frustrated that you can’t get to sleep, get out of bed and do a calming, non-electronic activity.

 • Using guided mediation or relaxation apps to help your brain settle down for sleep.